JanHerca/urantiapedia/output/wikijs/en/article/Martin_McBurney/Warburton_Conference_1990.md

 For the conference theme of “Living as we are meant to live”, we used the focus offered in _The URANTIA Book_ on UB 46:5.29

 > “The activities of such a world are of three distinct varieties: work, progress, and play.
 Stated otherwise, they are: service, study, and relaxation.
-The composite activities consist of social intercourse, group entertainment, and divine worship.”
-[UB 46:5.29](/en/The_Urantia_Book/46#p5_29)
+The composite activities consist of social intercourse, group entertainment, and divine worship.” <a id="a48_251"></a>[UB 46:5.29](/en/The_Urantia_Book/46#p5_29)

 For “work/service”, there was a forum discussion on URANTIA Book distribution in Australia.
 Of the many issues, consensus emerged on two points (both of which require agreement from URANTIA Foundation):